 If you’re lettering SMALL (think place cards, cards, etc.), be sure to hold that pen at an angle.
 Let the pen do the work so your hand doesn’t fatigue.
 Most errors come from gripping a pen too tight or fighting against the angle, so keep that in mind.

-RELATED READING: Large Pen Uppercase Lettering – E is Tricky, Here’s How to Practice
+RELATED READING: Large Pen Uppercase Lettering – Ways to Letter E

 If you are already getting the Ruffles and Rain Boots newsletter, you have the password you need at the bottom of every email I send.
 Just go to the Lettering Library, type it in, and scroll to the “Ways to Letter” section.